Treatment for cancer of unknown primary (CUP)

 Treatment options for cancer of unknown primary

-Radiotherapy uses high energy rays to destroy cancer cells.
-You usually have radiotherapy to help control symptoms caused by cancer of unknown primary (CUP).
+Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
+You might have chemotherapy to treat cancer of unknown primary.

 Treatment to control symptoms of CUP

-Treatment to control symptoms is also called palliative treatment or supportive care.
-You have palliative treatment to control symptoms and improve your quality of life.
+Treatment to control symptoms is also called palliative care.
+The aim of palliative treatment is to relieve symptoms and improve your quality of life.

 Follow up after treatment for CUP